Starting your studies

 - I want to learn quantitative and qualitative research methods.

-- I have an interest in theory building and modeling.
+- I am interested in theory building and modeling.

-- I like to work independently and can handle the personal responsibility that studying requires in time management, choosing sub-subjects, etc.
+- I like to work independently and can cope with the personal responsibility that the course demands in terms of time management, choice of subjects, etc.

-- I want to work out answers instead of being told.
+- I want to work out answers and not be given them.

 © TUD